-- Only use forklifts to lift and move items intended to be moved using a forklift (e.g., totes, materials on pallets, equipment with an integrated rack including slots for the forklift tines). - If there is any question about whether the forklift is the right tool for the task, contact the site-lifting specialist for assistance. - Forklift operator needs to conduct their LPSA addressing the immediate unloading/loading zone and the need for additional controls/barricades to restrict access to the lifting area. - Before using a forklift, the operator must hold a valid training certificate. - Documented pre-use inspections are required prior to the start of day or shift. - Seatbelts must be worn when operating a forklift. - Always drive the forklift with the forks lowered. - If a forklift operator is required to work on a dedicated walk way, beyond simply crossing a walkway, a safe job plan should reflect the controls to avoid human machine interface.
+- Only use forklifts to lift and move items intended to be moved using a forklift (e.g., totes, materials on pallets, equipment with an integrated rack including slots for the forklift tines). - If there is any question about whether the forklift is the right tool for the task, contact the site-lifting specialist for assistance. - Before using a forklift, the operator must hold a valid training certificate. - Documented pre-use inspections are required prior to the start of day or shift. - Seatbelts must be worn when operating a forklift. - Always drive the forklift with the forks lowered. - If a forklift operator is required to work on a dedicated walk way, beyond simply crossing a walkway, a safe job plan should reflect the controls to avoid human machine interface. - Whenever driving across designated walkways and or approaching blind corners the forklift operator must slow, sound the horn and proceed with caution.

-- Whenever driving across designated walkways and or approaching blind corners the forklift operator must slow, sound the horn and proceed with caution. - If pedestrians are required to enter high forklift traffic area outside of established designated walkways (i.e., warehouse or, cordoned off areas for catalyst bin shunting, etc.), pedestrians must seek authorization and wear retro reflective vest.
+If pedestrians are required to enter high forklift traffic area outside of established designated walkways (i.e., warehouse or, cordoned off areas for catalyst bin shunting, etc.), pedestrians must seek authorization and wear retro reflective vest.